iam-zain/PD_and_Non_Motor_Symptoms/README.md

 #### What programming languages have been used?

-We have used R and Python programming language for our this study.
+R and Python programming language have been used in this study.

 #### What IDEs have been used?

-We have used R-Studio for R and Jupyter for Python.
+R-Studio for R and Jupyter for Python are being used.

 ## Authors